 “I worry people are setting themselves up for restrict-and-binge cycles, weight cycling, and feeling guilty and ashamed and like they failed, when in fact it’s diets that fail us; it isn’t us who fail on diets,” Jackie said.

 If Whole30 Isn’t the Answer, How Should People Lose Weight?

-"Just because something helps you lose weight does not mean that it is healthy in the long run," added registered dietitian nutritionist and NASM-certified personal trainer Whitney English Tabaie, MS. Focusing on eating to change how your body looks can only make you feel bad about yourself and lead to harmful eating habits.
+“Just because something helps you lose weight does not mean that it is healthy in the long run,” added registered dietitian nutritionist and NASM-certified personal trainer Whitney English Tabaie, MS. Focusing on eating to change how your body looks can only make you feel bad about yourself and lead to harmful eating habits.
 So skip the dieting-for-weight-loss mentality!
-"For optimal health, you should focus on a long-term sustainable way of eating, which emphasises whole, healthy plant foods," and that makes you feel energized, happy, confident, and healthy.
+She added, “for optimal health, you should focus on a long-term sustainable way of eating, which emphasises whole, healthy plant foods,” and that makes you feel energised, happy, confident, and healthy.